[Photo credit: Cynthia E. Wood ]

 But the most ironic thing of all was Andrea’s obsession with Giuliana Rancic – the television personality who went on the Today show to publicly announce that she had been diagnosed with breast cancer while she had been undergoing in-vitro fertilization.
-Andrea, too, was struggling with fertility, and was inspired by Giuliana’s story to have a mammogram.
+Andrea, too, was struggling with fertility and was inspired by Giuliana’s story to have a mammogram.
 Although that initial mammogram came back clear, the following year Andrea found herself playing out Giuliana’s story to a T.

 During the many months of surgery and chemo, Andrea found solace and sisterhood through BAYS.
 In January 2015, Andrea and her husband welcomed their beautiful daughter, Nora Anjali.

 It was a few weeks before Ann's 39th birthday when she discovered a lump while taking a shower.
-She went to see the nurse-practitioner, who suggested it was probably just a cyst but ordered a biopsy to be safe.
+She went to see the nurse practitioner, who suggested it was probably just a cyst but ordered a biopsy to be safe.
 A few days later, on her older son's 7th birthday, Ann received the results: she had breast cancer.

 One month later, while recovering from surgery, Ann heard about a new support group that had been formed for young women with breast cancer.
-Ann went to her first BAYS meeting shortly afterwards.
+Ann went to her first BAYS meeting shortly afterward.
 She had read that breast cancer patients who join a support group have better outcomes, and she wanted to do whatever she could to be able to watch her two young sons – then 7 and 3 – grow up.

 Ann is a past President and Treasurer of BAYS, as well as one of the founding board members.
 Her sons are now teenagers.